Wednesday, March 24, 2010

 Releasing Shame

 I wonder how many readers of this post have battled with shame.
-Misplaced shame is a common result from abuse.
+Misplaced shame is a typical result of abuse.
 We feel deep shame over small things and feel absolutely buried under shame when we make mistakes that hurt others.
 And we feel shame that is really beyond description over the abuse that we did not initiate and could not control.
 We felt and continue to feel the shame that the abuser refuses to feel.

 Once we are free from abuse, it takes time to let go of shame.
 Time to show kindness to ourselves when we truly do make a mistake.
 Time to refuse shame when it really belongs to the abusive person(s) of our memories.
 Healing takes time, but it does happen when we allow it.
-Our Lord is powerful, good, and kind in his ways and he is ready to give us a big, gentle hug as He wipes away our stress with an understanding smile.
+Our Lord is powerful, good, and kind in his ways and ready to give us a big, gentle hug as He wipes away our stress with an understanding smile.
 "It's okay.
 Every human on the planet makes mistakes.
-Share your pain and confusion with Me, I'll comfort you and help you sort things out."
+Share your pain and confusion with Me; I'll comfort you and help you sort things out."

 We don't have to keep carrying shame.
 Jesus can take it away and leave us with peace and gratefulness.
 One memory at a time, one day at a time, we can walk with Him and release the shame.